French New Wave

 Using portable equipment and requiring little or no set up time, the New Wave way of filmmaking often presented a documentary style.
 The films exhibited direct sounds on film stock that required less light.
 Filming techniques included fragmented, discontinuous editing, and long takes.
 The combination of realism, subjectivity, and authorial commentary created a narrative ambiguity in the sense that questions that arise in a film are not answered in the end.

+Although naturally associated with Francophone countries, the movement has had a continual influence within various other cinephile cultures over the past several decades inside of many other nations.
+The United Kingdom and the United States, both of them being primarily English-speaking, are of note.
+"Kitchen sink realism" as an artistic approach intellectually challenging social conventions and traditions in the U.K. is an example, as are some elements of the "new sincerity" subculture within the U.S. that involve deliberately defying certain critical expectations in filmmaking.